 Recurrent instability due to rupture or stretching of the reconstructed ligament has a reported incidence of 2.5% to 10%.

-Knee stiffness or loss of motion has been reported at between 5 percent and 25 percent.
-This is the most common complication after ACL surgery but, in most cases, can be worked out with physical therapy.
+Knee stiffness or loss of motion occurs most commonly after ACL surgery but, in most cases, can be worked out with physical therapy.
 Occasionally, further surgery is necessary to improve the range of motion of the knee.